 - Get to know your audience and your target clients, define your objectives, etc. To do so, you can, for example, do market research beforehand (you can contact us and we’ll do it for you).

 - WeChat is extremely useful for lead generation as well as after-sales support and CRM (Customer Relationship Management).

 - Following the rising use of e-commerce platforms (especially after the Covid-19 outbreak), it is more than ever essential to use WeChat as part of your B2B marketing, as it is more convenient (everyone has WeChat in China), quick, and easy to share information on it.

 - WeChat makes your work easier and allows you to share interesting, engaging, and animated content.

 Contact us to Get Started on WeChat for B2B Marketing

 The Chinese market is one of the most promising in the world in terms of opportunities, both for smaller companies like startups, but also for larger international companies.
-But in order to succeed, you will need to adapt your marketing strategies to local demands and methods, such as using the most popular platform in China: Wechat.
+But in order to succeed, you will need to adapt your marketing strategies to local demands and methods, such as using the most popular platform in China: WeChat.
 To do so, you will need to do a lot of research beforehand and develop a strong marketing and communication strategy.
-However, expanding its activities in China is not an easy task, as 50% of brands fail because they don’t understand the Chinese market well-enough.
-Working with specialists on the Chinese market is the key to success.
+However, expanding its activities in China is not an easy task, as 50% of brands fail because they don’t understand the Chinese market well enough.
+Working with specialists in the Chinese market is the key to success.

 Designing the right digital marketing strategy is therefore key.
-Working with an agency which has both the western and Chinese point of view like Gentlemen Marketing Agency can help you overcome the pitfalls of the Chinese market.
+Working with an agency that has both western and Chinese points of view like Gentlemen Marketing Agency can help you overcome the pitfalls of the Chinese market.
 Our agency has developed the marketing strategy on Wechat for many companies.
 We have collaborated with many companies, helping them with their Wechat marketing strategies and our experts are here to help you develop yours in China.